blukatdevelopment/UnchainedWorldsOld/character_creation/classes/shaman.md

 You expend two stamina dice and send a ball of lightning towards a creature within 60ft, which may be fully obscured from you, but cannot be hidden from you.
 The lightning hits the creature and forces them to make a CON save to halve 3d6 lightning damage.
 If you expend five stamina dice, you may send three balls of lightning instead of one, targeting the same or separate targets.

 #### Fire: Flame guardian
 You expend five stamina dice and a spirit wrathed in flames appears to assist you.
 It shares your turn in initiative, and may be commanded by using your bonus action.
-It disappears after one hour.
+It disappears when you next complete a rest.

 ```
 Flame Guardian
 Medium Elemental
-HP: (4d8)
+HP: 40
 AC: 15
 Speed: 25ft, fly 25ft
 |STR|DEX|CON|INT|WIS|CHA|